Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Perturbative expansion for Potts quench dynamics

-The coefficient $c$ that stands in this formula depends, of course, on the Hamiltonian parameters $h_2$ and $g$.
-Its explicit form can be found by means of the asymptotical analysis of equations \eqref{Anu}, \eqref{phinu} at $t\to\infty$.
+that is also reflected in Fig. \ref{fig:M} for the first stage of the time evolution.
+The explicit form of $c$ can be found by means of the asymptotical analysis of equations \eqref{Anu}, \eqref{phinu} at $t\to\infty$.
 The final result reads: